 Ask your healthcare professional how you should dispose of any medicine you do not use.

-Precautions While Using zaleplon
+Precautions while using zaleplon

 It is very important that your doctor check your progress at regular visits to make sure zaleplon is working properly and to check for unwanted effects.

 If you think you need to take zaleplon for more than 7 to 10 days, be sure to discuss it with your doctor.
 Insomnia that lasts longer than this may be a sign of another medical problem.

-If you develop any unusual and strange thoughts or behavior while taking zaleplon, be sure to discuss it with your doctor.
-Some changes that have occurred in people taking zaleplon are like those seen in people who drink alcohol and then act in a manner that is not normal.
+If you develop any unusual and strange thoughts or behavior while using zaleplon, be sure to discuss it with your doctor.
+Some changes that have occurred in people using zaleplon are like those seen in people who drink alcohol and then act in a manner that is not normal.
 Other changes may be more unusual and extreme, such as confusion, hallucinations (seeing, hearing, smelling, or feeling things that are not there), and unusual excitement, nervousness, or irritability.

 After taking zaleplon for insomnia, you may have difficulty sleeping (rebound insomnia) for the first few nights after you stop taking it.

 If you think you or someone else may have taken an overdose of zaleplon, get emergency help at once.
 Taking an overdose of zaleplon or taking alcohol or other CNS depressants with zaleplon may lead to breathing problems and unconsciousness.
-Some signs of an overdose are clumsiness or unsteadiness, confusion, severe drowsiness, low blood pressure, unusual dullness or feeling sluggish, and troubled breathing.
+Some signs of an overdose include: clumsiness or unsteadiness, confusion, severe drowsiness, low blood pressure, unusual dullness or feeling sluggish, and troubled breathing.